la-bomba-studio/hesty-contract/docs/HestyAccessControl.md

 function isAllPaused() external view returns (bool)
 ```

-Returns Paused Status
+_Returns Paused Status
         @dev This pause affects all tokens and in the future all
              the logic of the marketplace

-        @return boolean that confirms if kyc is valid or not
+        @return boolean Checks if contracts are paused_

 ### isUserBlackListed